Do Caribbean Trained Medical Students Make Better Radiologists?

 Justification of Caribbean Medical School Quality

-Why Is the Caribbean Graduate So Successful?
+Why Is the Caribbean Graduate So Successful At Our Program?

 1. A good number of these graduates were unable to get into American medical schools.
-So they are always in a position where they need to work and harder and smarter to show that they can perform.
+So they are always in a position where they need to work harder and smarter to show that they can perform.
 Perhaps it is the “battle” mentality of the underdog.
 When I talk to these residents, they will often agree with this assessment.

 What Does This Say About American Medical Schools?